patrickmccoy/php-site-template/README.md

  - Start building!

 # License
-php-site-template is licensed under the MIT License See LICENSE.txt for more details
+php-site-template is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

+See the [LICENSE](blob/master/LICENSE.txt) for more details.